mylesmmurphy/gr-homework/README.md

 The goal of this project is to identify missing, corrupted, and new records within a migrated database.

+This projected was completed as part of the Guaranteed Rate interview process.

 ---
 ## Requirements